Duntryleague: Subdivision and development as a golf course

+The Duntryleague estate golf course dominates the Western approaches to the town with its old mansion, drive and magnificent trees.

 So despite the depression, the money was raised by a bank loan, individual debentures and the subdivision over a period of 40 acres at the west end of the estate.

 The creation of Duntryleague Golf Course in 1935–36 has both conserved and modified the environment in this highly important space just to the west of the main town.
 On the one hand, the land was saved from subdivision, most of the Dalton's exotic trees planted in the 1880s and 1890s were preserved and the superb house, along with its large stables and its original Woodward Street lodge and gateway, was maintained in remarkably intact condition.
 The Daltons' complex system of rubble drains laid on the east section of the estate was, moreover, rediscovered in the 1950s, cleaned out and put to efficient use to drain the second, sixth and eighth fairways.

 On the other hand, much of the 2.6 meter high hedge which passed the 16th green has been largely cut away; the Daltons' orchard (in the area including the practice green, 13th tee and 18th green) was gradually removed and its last mulberries dug out in 1975; and the original vegetable garden near the 9th green has also gone.

 1935 Michael Francis Dalton's eastern 180 acre were purchased by the Orange Golf Club from the Catholic Church.
 An area of 40 acre on the Cargo Road side was divided into 66 ft building blocks and sold to provide revenue for repayment of the club's bank loan.
 The Orange Golf Club had been inaugurated in 1901, when James Dalton had struck the first ball at the original course at Clover Hill, near Orange Base Hospital.
 In 1919 the club moved from Clover Hill to a new site at Icely Road opposite the present Canobolas Rural Technology High School, setting up a 12-hole golf course on 80 acre.
 The course here was small and quite rugged with steep slopes and rocky outcrops.
 By 1935 the club members felt it was unsuitable and sought a new location.

 Under the club's ownership the last traces of Daltons' farming activities were gradually removed as the golf course was constructed.
 The course had originally been designed in 1935 by the club's professional John Irving, who drew up plans.
 These were modified and their implementation supervised by prominent golf course architect Eric Apperly, a prolific designer at the time who designed golf courses in NSW including The Lakes, Pymble, Manly and Newcastle.
 The Eric Apperly Shield Competition is named in his honour.